ericaro/mrepo/README.md

 will give you the current branch.

-But what the branches distribution in the workspace ?
+But what is the branches distribution in the workspace ?

-    $ az -count git rev-parse --abbrev-ref HEAD
+    $ a -count git rev-parse --abbrev-ref HEAD
       24   dev
       12   master